 The estimates and assumptions that may have a significant impact on the carrying value of assets and liabilities are those used to determine the fair value of the investment.
-The fair value of the investment in Speyside is based on the discounted values of expected future cash flows, which are subject to certain key assumptions including the useful life of assets, the discount factors, the rate of inflation, the price at which the power and associated benefits can be sold, the amount of electricity and heat that the asset is expected to produce and the price and volume of feedstock.
+The fair value of the investments in Speyside and London Array are based on the discounted values of expected future cash flows, which are subject to certain key assumptions including the useful life of assets, the discount factors, the rate of inflation, the price at which the power and associated benefits can be sold, the amount of electricity and heat that the asset is expected to produce and, in the case of Speyside, the price and volume of feedstock.
+The investment in SG Green Hydrogen Bidco Limited is carried at cost subject to an impairment test which reflects their fair value.
+No impairment was identified in the period ended 31 December 2023.